AllenJWZhu/CMU_Course_Notes/README.md

 # CMU_course_notes

-Comprehensive notes for various courses offered at Carnegie Mellon University, are designed as an invaluable resource for students and educators alike.
+Comprehensive notes for various courses offered at Carnegie Mellon University are designed as an invaluable resource for students and educators alike.

 ## Project Description